 1. Babbletype

-This company/website hires proofreaders for proofreading services.
-You will get paid around $0.13-0.18 per word.
 Proofreaders who are native English speakers from the USA, UK, Australia, Canada, Ireland, and New Zealand can get hired.

 2. Domainite.com

 The writing and editing tasks at Domainite are pretty straightforward, so you don’t need to have previous experience, but you need to respond to their emails quickly.
-You can grab more work and hence make more money if you have attention to detail.

-Here you will find easy-to-do editing tasks which require no previous experience.
-The only requirement is a computer, a high-speed internet connection, and Microsoft word on your computer.
-And you are set for work.
+The only requirements are a computer, a high-speed internet connection, and Microsoft Word on your computer.
+Then, you’re set for work.

 3. Edit 911